 For a complete list of application categories, see Application Categories.

-These cards present apps that have been flagged based on their risk group.
-Risk groups differ from the regular set of application categories.
+These apps are flagged based on their risk group, different from the categories.

-This chart shows the total number of DNS requests for apps discovered in the past 30 days.
-Umbrella assigns a risk score to apps, based on several factors.
+The graph shows the total number of DNS requests for apps discovered in the past 30 days.
+Umbrella assigns a risk score to apps based on several factors.
 The DNS requests made by a high-risk app can be considered more problematic than the same number of requests made by an app with a lower risk score.